maoyuans/chronicles-of-terre/subclasses/subclasses.md

 - [Magebane](Fighter-Magebane) : An architype that seeks out and counters mages and casters, specialized in standing against their spells.
 - [Sulphuric Militant](Fighter-Sulphuric) : An architype that terrorizes the battlefield with short-range firearms, culling the weak and punishing fear.

+## Monk Subclasses

+- [Night Avatars](Monk-Avatars) : A tradition for animalistic brawlers and worshippers of [Xbeltz'aloc](../religion/patronus/Xbeltz'aloc), learning from the ferocious beasts and embodying the jungle as they fight.

+## Paladin Subclasses

+- [Tradition](Paladin-Tradition) : An oath that preaches the virtues of magic and denounces technology, imbuing allies with arcane power and protection from mundane weaponry.

 ## Ranger Subclasses

 - [Arcane Warden](Ranger-Warden) : An architype adopted by wardens of [Verzae Legion](../region/Verza) that uses technology and alchemy to trace down and counter those who abuse the arcane.